benamos216/Project-Portfolio-4/README.md

 - Stackoverflow - used for troubleshooting ideas and problems with code, especially with the Roll Balance calculator, how to work with queryset's and using the correct function with it.

 - Andy Guttridge - for his overall help and guidance with issues that were posted within the Slack app.
 Everytime, I could count on Andy to come up with an idea/guide to help come with a solution with any issue that was encountered.

+# Changes

+@Login_required Decorator added to views to give added security to the site.
+Means only signed in users can access the whole site, whereas someone not signed in will only have the home page to go to.